-I am a Computer Science Master’s student at the Technion, Israel, studying under the supervision of Prof. Yuval Filmus.
-I obtained my Bachelor’s degree in Computer Science from the Technion.
+I am a PhD student at MIT, under the supervision of Konstantinos Daskalakis.
+I received a Bachelor’s and a Master’s degree from the Technion, Israel, studying under the supervision of Prof. Yuval Filmus.

-I am interested in theoretical computer science, especially in theoretical machine learning and complexity.
-My recent works are of the topics of information compleity, Huffman codes, multi armed bandits and online algorithms.
+I am interested in theoretical computer science, especially in learning theory and complexity.
+My recent works are of the topics of information complexity, Huffman codes, multi armed bandits and streaming algorithms.

 - Dagan, Y., Filmus, Y., Gabizon, A., & Moran, S. (2017, June).
 Twenty (simple) questions.
 In Proceedings of the 49th Annual ACM SIGACT Symposium on Theory of Computing (pp. 9-21).
 ACM.